 Healthy animals mean healthy people and a healthier planet

-By protecting animal health the animal health industry helps protect against the transmission of animal-borne diseases and new zoonoses.
+Protecting animal health helps protect against the transmission of animal-borne diseases.
 But it also helps to protect an essential food source.
 Safe and sustainable food production is a key element of One Health.
+This is why AnimalhealthEurope recommends a One Health transition to sustainable food production under the EU Farm to Fork Strategy.
 Healthy animals contribute both to safe food and our food security, while minimising impacts on the environment.

 ‘One Health’ policies and strategies, strongly encouraged by the animal health sector, mean that different disciplines work collaboratively on local, national and global levels to try to balance the complex interactions between human, animal and environmental health.
 It is an approach that the European Commission is actively promoting within the EU, encouraging collaboration between sectors that can shape health.